ITALY

 Recently, several relevant developments have taken place in Italy with regard to informal carers.

-In August 2019, a bill entitled ‘Disposizioni per il riconoscimento ed il sostegno del caregiver familiare’ was submitted at the national Parliament.
+In August 2019, a bill entitled ‘Disposizioni per il riconoscimento ed il sostegno del caregiver familiare’ was submitted to the national Parliament.
 It was a unified proposal, combining all of the proposals submitted in the previous year.
 The bill intended to systematise and recognise the activities of carers in a more explicit and formal way than in the present legislation.
 Carers are defined as “individuals who take care in a continuous, voluntary and free way, of a person for whom they feel affection, who is not able to perform daily tasks autonomously”.
 The informal carer should be helped by a “support network” made up of social workers, nurses, general practitioners and voluntary organisations.
 The support should be based not only on services and care allowances but also on psychological and “relational” help (including self-help).
 The bill also favours early retirement for carers, especially for those who have difficulty in reconciling work and care.
 While the text is perfectible, it includes numerous positive aspects, such as a broad definition of carers and a wide range of support services for carers.
 The bill is currently being examined by the Parliamentary Committee for Social Affairs, and in July 2024 several Parliamentary hearings took place to consult stakeholders on the remit of this legislative proposition.
 It is not yet clear whether the cohabitation requirement will apply, when the bill will be voted on.

 In September 2019, the Minister for Gender Equality and Family was conferred responsibility for the use of a specific Family Caregiver Fund to support the provision of care and informal carers.
-The Fund was created along with the budget law in 2018, and should herald the awaited law on informal carers.
-Moreover, the 2021 Budget Law established a ‘Fund to Boost Non-Professional Caregiver Activity’, managed by the Ministry of Labour and Social Policies, with an annual budget of €30 million for 2021-2023.
+The Fund, created with the 2018 Budget Law, did not result in the immediate adoption of a comprehensive national law on caregivers.
+Subsequently, the 2021 Budget Law established a “Fund to Boost Non-Professional Caregiver Activity” managed by the Ministry of Labour and Social Policies, with an annual budget of 30 million euros for 2021-2023.
+These preliminary financial measures eventually led to the integration of caregivers within the broader reform of the LTC system through Enabling Law 33/2023 and its implementing measure, Implementing Decree 29/2024.
+However, this reform focuses primarily on the elderly care system rather than constituting a dedicated legal framework that recognises caregivers as autonomous rights-holders.

-Various regions in Italy have implemented specific programs to support caregivers, offering training, financial assistance, and respite services.
+Various regions in Italy have implemented specific programmes to support caregivers, offering training, financial assistance, and respite services.
 Emilia-Romagna, leading all regions, acknowledged the role of caregivers with a regional law in 2014 (L.R.
-2/14).
-The law provides training and diverse support, from home health services to flexible work hours.
-Lombardy also stood out with trial projects, such as financial aid for families of the terminally ill, and a dedicated scheme for caregivers of people with severe disability, backed by a budget of €3.9 million.
+2/14[1]).
+The law provides training and diverse support, from home health services to flexible working hours.
+Lombardy also stood out with trial projects, such as financial aid for families of the terminally ill, and a dedicated scheme for caregivers of people with a severe disability, backed by a budget of 3.9 million euros.
 Both regions aim to integrate caregivers into the care network by offering services and financial support to improve the quality of care provided.
+It has meanwhile emerged that several Italian Regions have adopted specific legislative measures addressing informal caregiving.
+Eight out of twenty Regions have enacted dedicated regional laws on the subject, reflecting a growing territorial commitment to the formal recognition and support of family carers.
+[2]

 References